DART ADA PARATRANSIT

 - Hygiene.
 Appropriate, reasonable personal hygiene should be observed by everyone riding on DART.
 In the event that a passenger’s poor hygiene disrupts the provision of service or presents a direct threat to the health or safety of others, that passenger may be refused service on DART until the situation is resolved.

 - Child Car Seats.
 Child car seats are not provided by DART.
-Passengers with children must provide their own child car seats.
+Passengers with children must provide their own child car seats and responsible for their securement.

 FAST offers travel training to the citizens of Fairfield and Suisun City.
 If you would like to become more independent and learn how to travel on the FAST city buses, we will teach you!